Panic Disorder and Mitral Valve Prolapse

 Posted May 06, 2014

-Mitral valve prolapse is a condition which is supposed to occur frequently in the presence of panic disorder.
+Mitral valve prolapse is a condition that is supposed to occur frequently in the presence of panic disorder.
 Since it is a heart condition, patients told they have this condition have one more thing to worry about.
 Uncommonly, in the company of heart disease, mitral valve prolapse can, indeed, be serious; but that condition is fundamentally different from the common configuration of the heart that is often diagnosed casually as mitral valve prolapse.

 The mitral valve is a valve between the left atrium of the heart and the left ventricle, two chambers of the heart.
-In 5 to 10 Percent of the population, or even more, the leaflets of the valve billow, or bend, in an exaggerated movement during ventricular contraction.
-Most of the men and women who are said to have this condition have no symptoms at all, suggesting that MVP (mitral valve prolapse) may in most cases be simply a normal variant, particularly among women, in whom it seems to be more common.
-The diagnosis is made, sometimes with difficulty, on the basis of auscultory findings determined on examination with a stethoscope and also on the heart’s appearance on echocardiography.
+In 5 to 10 percent of the population, or even more, the leaflets of the valve billow, or bend, in an exaggerated movement during ventricular contraction.
+Most of the men and women who are said to have this condition have no symptoms at all, suggesting that MVP (mitral valve prolapse) may, in most cases, be simply a normal variant, particularly among women, in whom it seems to be more common.
+The diagnosis is made, sometimes with difficulty, on the basis of auscultatory findings determined on examination with a stethoscope and also on the heart’s appearance on echocardiography.
 This illness, if that is what it is, is of such little apparent significance that it has only been discovered and defined in recent years.